malenacutuli/agentic-platform/docs/GPU_SHARING_MEMORY.md

 ## Overview

-GPU sharing across multiple users is one of the most critical infrastructure challenges in building a platform like Manus.
+GPU sharing across multiple users is one of the most critical infrastructure challenges in building a platform like SwissBrain.
 This guide covers GPU scheduling strategies, memory fragmentation solutions, isolation mechanisms, and complete implementation details for managing thousands of concurrent users on a limited number of GPUs.

 ## Architecture Overview